 Active surveillance (regular testing only) can be used for many years.
 It is a common practice when cancer is growing slowly and not causing symptoms.
 Healthy exercise and diet habits are always helpful, and may slow progression.
-(See Chapter 5 for more information on nutrition.)
+(See Chapter 5 for more information on Nutrition.)

-Until recently, doctors considered that "standard care" for asymptomatic MM was "active surveillance."
-A new study raises questions about this.
-Ask your doctor to explain your level of risk of progression.
-You should discuss with your doctor other options or if you may be eligible for a clinical trial.
-You should discuss the pros and cons of each treatment option.
-You can learn more about active surveillance and tips on how to cope at www.
-CancerSupportCommunity.org/ active-surveillance
+Although "standard care" for asymptomatic MM is "active surveillance," you may be eligible for a clinical trial that provides other treatment.
+Ask your doctor if a clinical trial is right for you.
+You can learn more about active surveillance and tips on how to cope at www.CancerSupportCommunity.org/active-surveillance